undefined-io/terraform-aws-testable-module/.test/README.md

 ## Full Test

-***Note**: This uses local state and the prototype account only.*

-The test is a basic `terraform init/apply/destroy` that is only allowed to run in prototype and uses random resource names.
+The test is a basic `terraform init/apply/destroy` using local state.

 Paste credentials and run `make test`